BillDietrich/linkcheckerhtml/README.md

 ### Settings
 * linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links.
-* linkcheckerhtml.maxParallelThreads: Maximum number of links to check in parallel (range is 1 to 4).
+* linkcheckerhtml.maxParallelThreads: Maximum number of links to check in parallel (range is 1 to 20; default is 20).
+* linkcheckerhtml.timeout: Timeout (seconds) for accessing a link (range is 5 to 30; default is 8).
 * linkcheckerhtml.reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet.
 * linkcheckerhtml.reportRedirect: Report links that get redirected.